vcdi/ratemate/README.md

 ## Further enhancements

-Rate limit coordination between truly independent processes (not just subprocesses), possibly using Python 3.8's new shared memory, or a database.
+Rate limit coordination between truly independent processes (not just subprocesses), possibly using Python 3.8's new shared memory or Redis or PostgreSQL or whatever.